 Jeff started at the F.W.
 Webb Company in 1980.
 Like his father, Jeff is a Dartmouth College alumnus who also began his career at the company in sales.
 As the company continues its expansion into new markets and territories, Jeff strives to ensure every customer’s experience with F.W.
 Webb is a positive one.
 Motivating employees to continually give their best and creating ongoing value for the company's stakeholders are also among his main areas of focus.
 Jeff is a member of the Board of Directors of Affiliated Distributors (AD) and a past president of the American Supply Association (ASA).

 Today, the company has 15 areas of expertise, including its core businesses: plumbing, heating, HVAC, refrigeration, and PVF.
 Specialty markets include Propane Gas products, Water Systems, Fire Protection Systems, Pumps, Process Controls, and High Purity Process products.
 There are more than 80 F.W.
 Webb locations in nine states, including all six New England states, New York, New Jersey and Pennsylvania.
-In addition to the company’s wholesale business, the company operates nearly 40 Frank Webb’s Bath Center showrooms and a Frank Webb’s Hearth and Home showroom.
+In addition to the company’s wholesale business, the company operates nearly 40 Frank Webb Home showrooms.